Please click on the links below to read more about the different subjects we are able to offer our students here at The Blue Coat School.

 The Aim of the Physics Department is two-fold.
 Firstly and most importantly to develop appreciation and understanding of the physical principles which both underpin and power the physical universe, from the most minute particles to the largest things which exist.
 Secondly to prepare students effectively to apply this understanding to achieve exam results at the highest grades.
-A range of teaching methods is employed, from the traditional to the innovative, all designed to introduce the key concepts of physics, and develop a critical and rigorously analytical approach to the study of the physical world.
-We value highly the academic standards our students achieve and so, unusually, all of the students are taught Physics from Year 7 to Year 13 by specialist Physics teachers only.
+A range of teaching methods is employed, from the traditional to the innovative, all designed to introduce the key concepts of Physics, and develop a critical and rigorously analytical approach to the study of the physical world.
+We value highly the academic standards our students achieve and so, all of the students are taught Physics from Year 7 to Year 13, in separate Physics lessons by a dedicated physics teacher.

 Key Stage 3